-We often hear from our clients that construction workforce planning and manpower decisions are difficult.
-And not just difficult, but time consuming – time that could be spent on other operational priorities and functions.
+Our customers often tell us that construction workforce planning and staffing decisions are difficult and consume time that could be spent on other operational priorities and functions.

-Whether it’s the system they are using, the number of people involved in the decision making process, or the lack of actionable data at their fingertips – resource planning is a critical and frustrating reality for the construction industry.
+Whether it’s the system they are using, the number of people involved in the decision-making process, or the lack of actionable data at their fingertips, workforce planning is a critical and frustrating reality for the construction industry.

 Every contractor we speak to has vast amounts of data on their people and projects, but this workforce data is often: